Frequently asked questions about health insurance

-For 2021, there are six insurers offering plans for sale in the exchange, albeit with varying service areas (ie, not all plans are available in all areas).
-The following insurers are offering plans in Tennessee’s marketplace for 2021:
+For 2023, six insurers offer plans for sale in the Tennessee exchange, including one newcomer and one exit.
+The insurers have varying service areas, which means not all plans are available in all areas).
+The following insurers offer plans in Tennessee’s marketplace for 2023:

 - Blue Cross Blue Shield of Tennessee

-UnitedHealthcare rejoined the exchange in Tennessee for 2021.
+UnitedHealthcare rejoined the exchange in Tennessee as of 2021.
 UnitedHealthcare offered plans in the exchange in 2016, but left at the end of that year.

-Health insurance premiums in Tennessee’s individual insurance market decreased for 2019 and decreased again for 2020.
+Health insurance premiums in Tennessee’s individual insurance market decreased in 2019 and decreased again in 2020.
 But that followed two years of sharp increases, in 2017 and 2018.